INSTRUCTION & ASSESSMENT

 Teacher / Administrator Evaluation

 Per MCL 380.1249, Saline Area Schools complies with the posting of specific information about the evaluation tool used for its performance evaluation system.
 SAS uses the Framework for Teaching by Charlotte Danielson to evaluate our teaching staff.
-Click HERE To learn more about the Framework for Teaching.
+Learn more about the Framework for Teaching.
 Further, SAS uses the Reeves Performance Matrix Administrator Evaluation Tool for our administrative staff.
-Click HERE for more information about the Reeves tool.